djugei/djugei.github.io/content/how-arch-delta-works.md

   the packages are recreated in a bit-exact manner on the client and pacman's regular signature checking can be utilized.

-The client wraps pacman instead of instead of being more tightly integrated, mainly to provide user-friendly progress indicators while working on multiple packages in parallel.
+The client wraps pacman instead of being more tightly integrated, mainly to provide user-friendly progress indicators while working on multiple packages in parallel.

 Rust alleviates at least some of the common security concerns.